 - Landlord’s Content (BPP) coverage for appliances or furniture that you might include with your rental units

 The Safe Bet

 The safest route for potential landlords to take is talking with an insurance agent.
-A discussion with an experienced agent, who can review applicable coverages and options, is the best way to safeguard your real estate future.
+A discussion with an experienced agent, who can review applicable coverages and options, is the best way to get landlord insurance and safeguard your real estate future.
 If you have any questions or comments about Lessor’s Risk, please contact us or give us a call at (717) 665-2283 today!